2-step garage: Characteristics

 A typical 2-step drum pattern features syncopated kick drums that skip a beat, with shuffled rhythm or triplets applied to other elements of the percussion, resulting in a sound noticeably distinct to those present in other house or techno music.
 Although rhythms with two kicks to a bar may be considered less energetic than the four on the floor pattern, 2-step rhythms maintain the listener's interest with off-beat snare placements and accents in the drumlines, scattered rimshots and woodblocks, syncopated basslines, and the percussive use of other instruments such as pads or strings.

 Instrumentation usually includes keyboards, synthesizers, and drum machines.
 Other instruments are added to expand the musical palette, often in the form of acoustic recordings, which may be sampled.
 The primary synth basslines used in 2-step are similar to those in the style's progenitors such as UK garage, drum and bass, and jungle.
 Influences from funk and soul can also be heard.
 Vocals in 2-step garage are usually female (similar in style to those prevalent in house music and contemporary R&B), although male vocals in 2-step became just as prevalent.
 Some 2-step producers also process and cut up elements of a cappella vocals and use it as an element of the track.
 Much like other genres derived from UK garage, MCs are often featured, particularly in a live context, with a vocal style reminiscent of old school jungle.

-Influences from hip hop and drum and bass, particularly as a reaction to the "melody-and-vocal-devoid bombast" of the techstep subgenre, have been noted by critics.
-The fact that the scene had a significantly different atmosphere to those that surrounded precursors with less aggression at live events was also noted by some critics.